typst-community/tytanic/CONTRIBUTING.md

 - If you find a bug while adding a new feature, add a bug fix in a separate commit.

 ## Linear History
-`typst-test` imposes a linear history on its main branch, this means that PR's are not merged, but either squashed or rebased on top of main.
+`tytanic` imposes a linear history on its main branch, this means that PR's are not merged, but either squashed or rebased on top of main.
 This means that the commits landing on main must likewise be a linear history, at least once added to main.

 There are two was to add PRs to main: